 The U.S. Bureau of Labor Statistics, or BLS, maintains information regarding median salaries across many industries.
-According to the BLS, the median annual salary for a CNA in 2014-2015 was around $24,420.
-Many CNAs earn much more than this; many others earn less.
-The top 10 percent of CNAs during that timeframe earned around $35,330 per year, so salaries within this field vary widely.
+According to the BLS, the median annual salary for a CNA is $28,530.
+Half of the total CNAs earn more than this; the rest half, less.

 If you are primarily concerned with making as much as you can, you might consider how the typical salary for a CNA compares to that of other nursing professionals.
 Here's a quick rundown:

 - Medical Assistant - $35,792

 - Physical Therapy Aide - $31,100

 - RN - $47,997 - $88,386